Lonewoelf/GraphicProcessor/Log.md

 1. Following the swiftless OpenGL tutorial 1 - 24
 2. Following the swiftless terrain OpenGL tutorial
+3. Follow https://www.gamedev.net/reference/articles/article915.asp to add water to the landscape.

 <a name="PtG"></a>
 ## Path to Goal